Skip to main content

 QuartzKaolinFeldspar

 Cristobalite is a high-temperature modification of quartz and, in contrast to quartz, its occurrence in nature is very seldom.
-For this reason, cristobalite is synthetically produced for industrial purposes from pure quartz in a rotary kiln at a temperature of approx. 1,500°C. A fractured grain surface, a high degree of whiteness and a density reduction to 2.35 g/cm3 is achieved by the calcination.
+For this reason, cristobalite is synthetically produced for industrial purposes from pure quartz in a rotary kiln at a temperature of approx. 1,500 °C. A fractured grain surface, a high degree of whiteness and a density reduction to 2.35 g/cm3 is achieved by the calcination.
 Like quartz, cristobalite is chemically inert and is therefore popular as a filler in a variety of processes and products.

-• hardness of 6.5 (Mohs)
+• hardness: 6.5

-• low density of 2.35 g/cm³
+• density: 2.35 g/cm³

 • high chemical resistance